Sober travel can feel like you’re running through a gauntlet of offers and opportunities to drink.

 1. Adjust your mindset: you are going to love your sober vacation and a big part of that is appreciating experiencing a new place with an open mind, energy and clarity!

 Listen to this podcast on how to stop romanticizing alcohol and how to start romanticizing sobriety.
 And this one with the authors of The Sober Lush: A Hedonist’s Guide to Living a Decadent, Adventurous, Soulful Life – Alcohol Free.
-When you’re traveling take some time to appreciate the moments you get to enjoy because you’re not drinking and things you wouldn’t have done if you were hungover.
+When you’re traveling, take some time to appreciate the moments you get to enjoy because you’re not drinking and things you wouldn’t have done if you were hungover.
 It’s time to get excited and inspired about the amazing trip you’re about to take – no alcohol required!

-Grab my Free 30-Day Guide To Quitting Drinking, 30 Tips For Your First Month Alcohol-Free
+🧰 Grab the Free 30-Day Guide To Quitting Drinking, Tips For Your First Month Alcohol-Free.

 Sober vacations and alcohol-free travel in the media